National Chengchi University

-National Chengchi University (NCCU; 國立政治大學 (National Political Science University, Guólì Zhèngzhì Dàxué)) is a public research university in Taipei, Taiwan.
-It was founded in Nanjing, China, in 1927 as a training institution for officials in the National Government of the Republic of China, then moved to Taiwan in 1954 as its first reestablished national university.
+National Chengchi University (NCCU; 國立政治大學 (Guólì Zhèngzhì Dàxué)) is a public research university in Taipei, Taiwan.

+The university was founded in Nanjing, China, in 1927 as a training institution for officials in the National Government of the Republic of China.
+After the Chinese Civil War, it was relocated to Taiwan in 1954 as the first reestablished national university.

 The university has an urban campus of approximately 103 hectares (250 acres) in the Wenshan District and provides undergraduate and graduate instruction with a specialization in the arts and humanities and social sciences.
 It consists of twelve colleges, such as the College of Commerce and College of Foreign Languages, in addition to 34 departments and ten research institutes that host 43 master's programs, 34 doctoral programs, and multiple international degree programs.